numfocus/disc-unconference-2023-projects/unconference/methodologies_collecting_data.md

  - Compare year over the year NPS, create dashboard (pending - can we create a dashboard)

 #### Community: Targeted Respondents
 CONTRIBUTORS: People who contribute to an OS project.
-Contributions can be code, non code, or both.
-Contributors can also be users but for the purposes of this survey we’re asking them to evaluate their experience as Contributors.
+CONTRIBUTIONS ARE NOT LIMITED TO CODE.
+Contributors can also be users but for the purposes of this survey we are asking them to evaluate their experience as Contributors.
  - Code contributor - a person who opens a pull request
- - Non-code contributor
  - Organizers/speakers for events, meetings, conferences
  - Writing, editing and updating documentation
  - UI or UX Design
  - Testing
  - Operations activities that move forward the goals of a project, such as but not limited to: project management, social media administration, communications administration, fundraising, governance

-USERS: People who use OS software but don’t contribute to it.
+USERS: People who use software but do not contribute to it.
 Has used the software to perform a task in the past 12 months.

 #### Documentation: How to conduct an NPS Survey